typeofweb/mostly-adequate-guide/appendix_c-pl.md

-# Appendix C: Pointfree Utilities
+# Dodatek C: Pointfree Utilities

 In this appendix, you'll find pointfree versions of rather classic JavaScript functions described in the book.
 All of the following functions are seemingly available in exercises, as